 The key players

 This latest Russian side is built on solid defensive foundations.
 Goalkeeper Igor Akinfeev did not miss a single minute of the qualifying competition and conceded just five goals during the course of it, while Sergey Ignashevich marshalled the defence with aplomb.
-Yet Fabio Capello’s most prized assets can be found in what is a technically gifted and astute midfield unit, where Roman Shirokov and Victor Fayzulin have continued to hone the partnership they have forged at Zenit St Petersburg, scoring six goals between them in the qualifiers.
+Yet Fabio Capello’s most prized assets can be found in what is a technically gifted and astute midfield unit, where Victor Fayzulin had a successful qualifying campaign.
+Captain Roman Shirokov will miss the tournament due to a knee ligament injury.

 Perhaps not surprisingly, the team’s top scorer was Kerzhakov.
 Though not always a starter, the Zenit striker helped himself to five goals during the campaign, the most important of them being that winner against the Portuguese.
 A lethal finisher, the former Sevilla man could wreak havoc in Brazil.

 Best performance in a FIFA competition: FIFA World Cup England 1966 (Fourth place)

 Former stars: Yashin, Eduard Streltsov, Oleg Blokhin